Managing App Processes

-Drycc Workflow manages your application as a set of processes that can be named, scaled and configured according to their role.
-This gives you the flexibility to easily manage the different facets of your application.
-For example, you may have web-facing processes that handle HTTP traffic, background worker processes that do async work, and a helper process that streams from the Twitter API.
+Drycc Workflow manages your application as a set of processes that can be named, scaled, and configured according to their role.
+This gives you the flexibility to easily manage different facets of your application.
+For example, you may have web-facing processes that handle HTTP traffic, background worker processes that do async work, and a helper process that streams from an API.

 Default Process Types